 Besides receiving our deep appreciation, all volunteers are also invited to participate in quarterly volunteer field trips – many of which give our volunteers a behind-the-scenes look at points of historical interest in the area.
 We also host an annual volunteer appreciation party in November to celebrate all you do for the Museum.

 Take a look through our volunteer opportunities below and see if something might be a good fit for you!
 If so, please fill out our volunteer contact form and someone will be in contact with you soon.

-Volunteer docents staff the Museum’s front desk during our open season (typically April through December).
+Volunteer docents staff the Museum’s front desk during our open season (March through December).
 With the help of staff members, docents open and close the Museum, greet visitors, orient visitors to our galleries, run the gift shop, and answer questions about exhibits, our institution, and the Swannanoa Valley/Buncombe County area.
 Docents are the face of the Museum!